openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 ### Target members:

-When the target of an action is group item you can target its members instead.
+When the target of an action is group item, you can target its members instead.

 You can use the following fields:

 * itemName: name of the item member to target.
 If present the other fields are ignored.
 * itemType: type of the item members to target.
-* requiredTags: allow to restrict the member targets by its tags when matching by type.
+* requiredTags: allow to restrict the members targeted by its tags when matching by type.
 * recursive: when matching by itemType, look for group members in a recursive way, default true.
-* mergeState: on a read action when matching by itemType, merge the item states, only allowed for 'Switch' and 'Contact' item types, default false.
+* mergeState: on a read action when matching by itemType, merge the item states by performing an AND operation, only allowed for 'Switch' and 'Contact' item types, default false.

 ## Special Placeholders